Coon Rapids, Minnesota: Transportation

 While commercial traffic on the Mississippi River once passed through Coon Rapids—steamboats could reach as far north as St. Cloud under certain conditions—the completion of the Coon Rapids Dam in 1914 established the city as the Mississippi River's northernmost navigable point.

 U.S. Highway 10, Minnesota State Highway 47, and Minnesota State Highway 610 are three of the main routes in the city.

-Coon Rapids Riverdale Station is served by the Northstar Commuter Rail line connecting the northwest suburbs and downtown Minneapolis; the line opened in 2009.
+Coon Rapids Riverdale Station was served by the Northstar Commuter Rail line connecting the northwest suburbs and downtown Minneapolis; the line opened in 2009 and closed in 2026.
+It was replaced by a bus service.

-The Burlington Northern/Santa Fe mainline railroad from Seattle to Chicago travels directly through Coon Rapids, and the commuter rail runs on these tracks.
+The BNSF mainline railroad from Seattle to Chicago travels directly through Coon Rapids, and the commuter rail runs on these tracks.

 Economy

 Coon Rapids is home to the headquarters of medical device manufacturer RMS Company; healthcare and housing provider Mary T, Inc.; furniture retailer HOM Furniture; and printers/publishers John Roberts Company and ECM Publishers.

 Largest employers

 According to the City's 2014 Comprehensive Annual Financial Report, the city's largest employers are: